 The Nominal Launch Height is the reference launch altitude (NLH) in which there are no bonus or penalties applied and is set in a competitions software program (for example Gliderscore).
+The AMRT is fixed for all wind conditions: 60 mtr altitude and 7 seconds motor time.
 Pilots can gain bonus points and launch under the NLH or get launch penalty points by launching over the NLH.
 The NLH is related to the strength of the wind.
 For light breeze wind the NLH is 60 meters.
 For moderate wind speed the NLH is 70 meters.
 One day before the start of the competition, the Contest Director will announce the Nominal Launch Height for the competition day.
 For this he will take the average wind strength between 11h and 17h.